EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/SylvanNebula/Ghrian.md

 The Ghrian is a average sun orbited by n planets

+___

 ## Mearcair
-Mearcair is MERCURY.
+Mearcair is a small deep yellow world covered in craters.

+The Aard have created stellar keeps...

+___

 ## Stuaghach
-The Stuaghach is a earth-like planet...
+The Stuaghach is a medium-sized world covered in massive oceans and forested islands and small continents.

+The various landmasses of Stuagthach have mountains covered in crystal growths.

+Stuaghach once had a moon but it was replaced by a stellar keep known as the Crescent Keep.

 ***Native Races.***
 The native races of Stuaghach are:
 - [Aard elves](Elf#^72d444)

+___

 ## Geansaidh
 The Geansaidh is a hot jungle planet...